 (Source: A.T.
 Kearney)

-Why is Vietnam potential outsourcing destination for Finnish companies?
+Vietnam as an attractive outsourcing destination for Finnish companies

 There are many good reasons for companies to choose Vietnam as their outsourcing destination, especially in IT area.
-Some key reasons can be listed as follows;
+Followings are key reasons.

 Source: CIA World Factbook.